In this blog post we will learn about Geography Data Type.

 Storing Latitude and Longitude

 Let’s begin by looking at all the records in our Location table, as well as its design.
 We see typical location data – city, state, street – and the five JProCo office locations (Seattle, Spokane, Chicago, Boston, and Philadelphia).
-Into this table we will add fields for latitude and longitude, and then we’ll see how to combine those into one Geography field..
+In this table, we will add fields for latitude and longitude, and then we’ll see how to combine those into one Geography field..

 Let’s start by adding latitude and longitude fields and populate these fields using the values based on the code below: